 improve E-learning as an integral A range of pedagogical and paradigm Working on Google docs On-going SLT team.

 teachers' part of teaching and shifts occur because of differentiated and classroom Google and

 capability to learning learning in multi-level classrooms and other aspects of ICT, All staff

 respond to through access to chrome books. teachers will evaluate the

 individual needs progress of the learner and

 and multi-level make decision about the Te Kākahu

 classrooms best use of technology. team

 Reflected in class

 observation when students

 are self-directed (refer to Te

 Kākahu observations)

 Discussion with SLT

 regarding feedback to

 inform future strategic

 planning for ICT.

 Outcome is that teacher

 focus on students.
 They

 focus on needs.
 Professional

 discussions continuing with

 staff.

 Develop a Class observations linked Teachers understand and use the Ongoing evaluations and Started 2016, Te Kākahu

 shared to PLD, appraisal, Te principles of inquiry through classroom reflections as evident in and ongoing team.

-understanding Kākahu project, leaders observations and interviews with staff appraisal documents. into 2018.
+understanding Kākahu project, leaders observations and interviews with staff appraisal documents. into 2018. ceum.

 and implement walk through's linked to Te Kākahu, observations for Process of inquiry is evident.
+1110 2010.
 SLT team

-teaching as appraisal and feedback specific to
+teaching as wark through 5 appraisal and feedback specific to ribeess of inquiry is evident.
+SErteam

 inquiry. engaging learners.
 See Student achievement All staff

-data.
+inquiry. data.

 Documented evidence in

 staff meeting minutes,

 department reports.

 Quality and use

 of student

+n student